davidpet/projects/README.md

   - see comments [here](machine_learning/spacebot/BUILD) for running client and server separately
 - For `Kaggle Titanic` run [this notebook](projects/machine_learning/kaggle_titanic/titanic.ipynb)
 - For the web app for SpaceBot, it is still under development, but there will likely be a shell script to spin up the Python server plus an Envoy proxy plus the Angular app (via ng serve).
 - For `SnippetMaster`, run `bazel run //machine_learning/snippet_master`.
 For now, output will be printed to the console and generated in `bazel-bin/machine_learning/snippet_master/snippet_master.runfiles/__main__`.
 You can manually copy the outline and/or .ipynb files to a snippets repo, for instance.
+It is generally ok to use ctrl-c to stop in the middle of generation.
+Notebooks are not written until the end of each notebook, so if you don't kill it right at that moment, it's not likely to cause a problem.

 # Angular Workspace